bxparks/AceTime/USER_GUIDE.md

 ## Installation

-The latest stable release will soon be available in the Arduino IDE Library Manager.
+The latest stable release is available in the Arduino IDE Library Manager since version 0.3.1.
 Search for "AceTime".
 Click Install.

 The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceTime), checking out the